philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 and potential modifications.
 The associated codebase can be found
 [on Github](https://github.com/philliptee/label_driven_subdivision).
-Also note that some figures in the post are *animations*.
+Some figures in the post are *animations*.
 Click on them to freeze and and unfreeze.
 When a figure is not frozen, horizonal mouseover movements will scroll through the frames.
+If you don't have desktop scaling you may notice that curves in the figures are aliased.
+If you want to see the figures unaliased then zoom in 200% :)

 # Introduction